AWilliamsIT/ElkStack/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to either recreate the entire deployment.
 Alternatively, select portions of the yaml file may be used to install only certain pieces of it, such as Filebeat.

   - [Ansible Filebeat Config](https://github.com/apellegatta/ElkStack/blob/main/Ansible/ansible/filebeat-config.yml)